TheCatster/daniilrose.com/README.md

 # `daniilrose.com`
-My personal website which includes my CV, projects, and information about me.
-Built to be simple, and get the point across efficiently.
-Hosted on my homelab.
+My portfolio and personal website.
+It contains an overview of who I am, my projects, and my resume.
+Built to be simple and effective.
+Hosted on my personal homelab!

-Redesigned using React, Node, and tailwindcss to still be as minimal as possible.

-Next.js is used as a framework to more efficiently do what I previously tried to implement from scratch.

-Includes my CV, Emacs configuration, and more.
+After many different iterations of this site using strange frameworks and not-mainstream languages, I've decided to settle on the battle-tested React.
+I use Next.js, Tailwindcss, and Typescript.